Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Conclusions

 \section{Conclusions}

-Explainability, regarded as methods that allow humans to understand and trust the results of algorithms, keeps gaining a lot of attention in artificial intelligence \citep{Guidotti_18,Pradhan23ASC,Itani20ASC} and multi-criteria decision support \citep{ZPN_23,Frontiers22}.
-The ability to explain the method's internal logic is of particular importance in practical applications that impact society.
-However, such applications often involve domain experts who incorporate their preferential bias.
-In particular, in ranking methods like TOPSIS such preference information given by decision-makers is expressed in the form of weights imposed on the criteria.
-Since the existing MSD-based method for visualizing TOPSIS was designed for unweighted criteria, our goal was to propose a visualization method that generalizes to weighted criteria.

 In this paper, we have put forward a visual-based method for explaining TOPSIS rankings in practical decision support applications with expert-defined criteria weights.
 To this end, weight-scaled means and standard deviations of alternatives were defined as generalizations of means and standard deviations.
-Formalizing their relationship with distances of an alternative to predefined ideal/anti-ideal points (IA-WMSD property), a two-dimensional WMSD-space was proposed.
-It is based on weight-scaled means and standard deviations of alternatives and is capable of representing alternatives and aggregation functions in a plane regardless of the number of considered criteria and their weights.
+Formalizing their relationship with distances of an alternative to predefined ideal/anti-ideal points (IA-WMSD property), we have proposed a generalization of MSD-space called WMSD-space.
+Unlike MSD-space, which is based on regular means and standard deviation, WMSD-space is based on weight-scaled means and standard deviations of alternatives.
+Both, however, are equally capable of representing alternatives and aggregation functions in a plane regardless of the number of considered criteria.
+What differentiates WMSD from MSD is taking into account the criteria weights.
 As such, WMSD-space is a tool for visual-based comparisons of different aggregation functions and the impact that weights defined by experts have on the final rankings.
+Therefore, the answer to the question asked in the Introduction, namely: \textit{Is it possible to propose a visualization method that generalizes MSD-space to weighted criteria?}, is thus definitely positive.

-To highlight the practical usefulness of the proposed visualization, two case studies were conducted on a dataset of students described in terms of school grades and on a dataset of counties described in terms of factors constituting the Index of Economic Freedom.
-Using WMSD-space visualizations we discussed how weights affected rankings of alternatives under various TOPSIS aggregations and compared the effects of weights provided by multiple experts.
+We stress that our paper proposes a visualization technique for the standard TOPSIS method, not a new version of TOPSIS.
+The novelty comes from considering all possible alternative representations (instead of particular datasets), which makes it possible to visualize gradients of aggregation functions, and the fact that our visualization method is always two-dimensional, even when the number of criteria is greater than two.
+To highlight the practical usefulness of the proposed visualization, two case studies were conducted on a dataset of students described in terms of school grades and on a dataset of countries described in terms of factors constituting the Index of Economic Freedom.
+Using WMSD-space visualizations, we discuss how weights affect rankings of alternatives under various TOPSIS aggregations and compare the effects of weights provided by multiple experts.